Insights on a global scale

 The results are two fully responsive WordPress websites containing components that allowed for two-way interaction.
 For example, the custom map with Google Maps integration allowed the PSI team to view which teams had submitted surveys and what they said, while the Photo Gallery pulled tweets using the #PSI2020 hashtag and filtered those with images of their colleagues.

-Since then, the new platform has enabled the PSI team to capture over a hundred responses from their regional teams and help them access dozens of courses integrated into their LMS, Degreed.
+Since then, the new platform has encouraged the PSI team to capture over 7,000 responses from their regional teams and help them access dozens of courses integrated into their LMS, Degreed.

 * Photography and videography in this case study were produced by Population Services International